 - The applicant must have a minimum of 7 years as a full-time chief operating manager of an independent concession business.

 - The applicant must then complete an 11-page questionnaire.
 The questionnaire uses a point system to determine their level of qualifications and industry involvement.
 They are also required to submit a 150-200 word personal philosophy of communication and management as it relates to the fair industry.
 The application, along with all of the accompanying documentation, is turned over to the NICA CCE Committee for rating and review.
-Once an applicant has been certified, said designation shall remain with him/her permanently unless revoked by the NICA Board of Directors.
 The CCE credentials are effective immediately.
-The official ceremony of presentation takes place during the Annual General Membership Meeting during Florida Week.
+The official presentation ceremony takes place at an annual Industry event.

-- The Applicant must fax or physically mail the applications, supporting materials, and $90 administrative fee to the NICA Office by the October 1st deadline.
+- The Applicant must fax or physically mail the applications, supporting materials, and $90 administrative fee to the NICA Office.